GitauHarrison/notes/search/implement_elasticseach.md

         )
 ```

 We loop through the list of IDs to retrieve their positions, which is what we pass to the `when` dictionary.
-Prior to Flask-SQLAlchemy V3.0.2, the `case()` method took a list rather than a dictionary.
+Before Flask-SQLAlchemy V3.0.2, the `case()` method took a list rather than a dictionary.
 Instead of returning a series of positional elements, we'd get a list of objects by their IDs.

 ```python